richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 ## misc
 3. Workflow parametric: A third type of narrative is emerging inside design firms that are using parametric features to automate specific design workflows for projects such as façade design, environmental benchmarking, or structural optimization procedures.
 These groups are usually project-driven, part of special units inside the fi rms, and they work in aiding designers to explore generative and analytical computational processes in design.
 [9-2]

+In order to design these types of integrated systems of systems, designers need better tools for managing the information they are working with[9-5]